sanntidT19/Elevator/README.md

 	- Two elevators should be more efficient than one, so if an elevator filled with orders is connected to an elevator without orders, the external orders should be distributed between the elevators.
 	Here it has a lot to say what way the elevator is going and which floor it is in.
+	- This means that all the computers need to have information about all the elevators stored locally.
+	- Does this also include working lists?

+**How should our exception mode work?**
+- Need to be thrown for all types of exceptions.
+A base exception handler taking care of all possible faults.
+-

+**To think about**

+-Do we need the internal list of the elevators to calculate where an incoming order should be sent?
+-Do we need the working queue?

+-What type of messages should be sent, who should send them?

+From slave to master:

+-Order executed: Direction, internal list and floor -> I am now in this state.

+From master to slave:

+-

+-When it is required that messages are sent?
+-If not all slaves are spamming the network, how do we know when an elevator is disconnected?